Xabier-Casan-Abia/gif-fetch-app/README.md

-An app using React hooks to fetch gifs from Giphy and show them on the page.
+An app using React hooks to fetch gifs from giphy.com and show them on the page.

 ## `npm i`